midspace/SEToolbox/Main/SEToolbox/SEToolbox/Documentation/readme.txt

 ﻿TODO: list of tasks
-- Check if SpaceEngineers Game is installed first.
 - Double the Voxel shell thickness and double count of 3D objects, and use this to generate the slopes/corners/inversecorners instead of trying to interpret them.
 - Refresh/Save needs to check if save directory no longer exists.
 - tree view.